Green Tomato Mock Mincemeat Pie Recipe

 Why Green Tomatoes Work in Mock Mincemeat

-Old mincemeat was meat, suet, dried fruit, spirits, and spice, packed tight and left to cure.
-Cooks who had no suet and no barrel of brandy, but did have a frost coming and a vine full of hard green tomatoes, worked out that the tomato could carry the whole idea.
+Old mincemeat was meat, suet, dried fruit, and warm spice, packed tight and left to cure.
+Cooks who had no suet and no special add-ins, but did have a frost coming and a vine full of hard green tomatoes, worked out that the tomato could carry the whole idea.
 It was thrift, and it turned out to be good cooking.

 A green tomato is firm, sharply acidic, low in sugar, and high in pectin.
 Those four things matter.
 The firmness means the pieces hold their shape through a long simmer instead of melting into sauce, which gives the filling the chewy, chopped texture real mincemeat has.
 The acid does the job that vinegar and citrus do in a traditional recipe, keeping all that sugar from tasting cloying.